 Conduct in-depth user research

 Creating a positive user experience starts with having an in-depth understanding of prospective users.
+This is one of the stages of product design.
 The best way to understand users is to see things from their perspective.

 Extensive research on your target audience allows you to understand what users are facing such that you can also put yourself in their shoes and develop empathy for them.
 Empathy is a critical element in creating user-centric products.